AI Development

 NPU power envelope2 W minimum, 5 W maximum under supported AI workloads.

-Interface bandwidthPCIe Gen3 x1 shared with the NVMe SSD via the ASM2806I packet switch.
+Interface bandwidthPCIe Gen3 x2, shared with the NVMe SSD via the on-board ASM2806I packet switch.

 Supported architecturesImage-based CNNs.
 Transformer-based models are not supported on the current runtime.